Have you had big overdraft problems for a long period?

 This may have been from the start when you were first given an overdraft.
 Or the initial low limit may have been fine, then the bank increased it to a level which it was impossible for you to repay.

 If the bank saw signs of financial difficulty, it should not have increased your credit limit, even if you asked for it.
-And it should have considered offering your help (the regulator’s word is forbearance) for example by stopping adding charges.
+And it should have considered offering your help instead (the regulator’s word is forbearance), for example by stopping charges.

-You don’t win an affordability complaint by saying the charges were too high.
+You won’t win an affordability complaint by saying the charges were too high.

 Instead, you say the bank should have known they were unaffordable for you because of all the financial problems it could see on your statements and your credit record.

-Here is a checklist, work out if any of these apply to you:
+Here is a checklist, do any apply to you?

 - often having direct debits or standing orders not being paid;